 Once the A grade riders have been fed at the first feed station, RIDERS SUPPORT VEHICLES ARE NOT PERMITTED TO PROCEED TO THE SECOND FEED STATION ALONG THE RACE ROUTE VIA LEYBURN.

-- No vehicles are permitted to park on the finish straight in either direction at any time.
-Please use toilets that are available at both Leslie Park (Cnr Guy & Albert Street, 1 block from the race finish line) or the Horse and Jockey Hotel / Motel.
+No vehicles are permitted to park on the finish straight in either direction at any time.
+Toilets are available at the Finish Village

 NO VEHICLES ARE PERMITTED TO PARK ON THE VICTORIA STREET FINISH STRAIGHT IN EITHER DIRECTION.

 Victoria Street will be intermittently closed to traffic as each group finishes.
 This area will be controlled by police, traffic control and race officials whose directions must be followed.